wpeverest/user-registration/readme.txt

 11. Shortcode

 == Changelog ==

+= 1.1.2 - 16/10/2017 =
 * Feature - New shortcode for login [user_registration_login]
 * Feature - 2 More template added for user registration form
-* Feature - Wordpress rating link on user registration admin section
+* Feature - WordPress rating link on user registration admin section
 * Fix - Disable profile detail tab (if there is no data) on user dashboard
 * Fix - form design improvement
 * Fix - Escaping issue of form builder
-* Fix - Datepicker issue on safari ( add new jquery datepicker)
+* Fix - Datepicker issue on safari ( added new jquery datepicker)
 * Fix - Email message formatting
 [See changelog for all versions](https://raw.githubusercontent.com/wpeverest/user-registration/master/CHANGELOG.txt).